waxsway/credscore-core/README.md

 ## 🤝 Contribute

 Pull requests welcome!
-Or join the community on [Discord](#) to discuss features, submit feedback, or become an early tester.
+Or join the community on [Discord] (Coming Soon) to discuss features, submit feedback, or become an early tester.

 ---